hashcript/docs/README.md

 ends_on
 ```

-Use the generated API schema for exact fields/nullability.
+Use Swagger for the exact contract.

 ---

-# 31. When to Use Bootcamps
+# 35. Bootcamp Usage

 Use: